Asian faiths try to save sacred swastika corrupted by Hitler

 “When they learn an Indian girl could be named Swastika and she could be harassed in school, they understand how they should see these as two separate symbols,” he said.
 “No one in the Jewish community wants to see Hitler’s legacy continue to harm people.”

-Greta Elbogen, an 85-year-old Holocaust survivor whose family members were killed at Auschwitz, said learning the swastika is sacred to so many is a blessing and feels liberating.
-Elbogen, born in 1938 when the Nazis forcibly annexed Austria, went into hiding in Hungary before immigrating to the U.S.
+Greta Elbogen, an 85-year-old Holocaust survivor whose family members were killed at Auschwitz, said learning the swastika is sacred to so many was a blessing and feels liberating.
+Elbogen, who was born in 1938, when the Nazis forcibly annexed Austria, went into hiding in Hungary before immigrating to the United States.

 Elbogen said she no longer fears the symbol: “It’s time to let go of the past and look to the future.”

-For many, the swastika evokes a visceral reaction unlike any other, said Mark Pitcavage, an Anti-Defamation League’s Center on Extremism researcher who maintains the group’s hate symbols database.
+But, for many, the swastika evokes a visceral reaction unlike any other, said Mark Pitcavage, a researcher for the Anti-Defamation League’s Center on Extremism who maintains the group’s hate-symbols database.

-The ADL explains the sanctity of the swastika in many faiths and cultures, but Pitcavage said Hitler polluted the symbol: “While I believe it is possible to create some awareness, I don’t think that its association with the Nazis can be completely eliminated.”
+The ADL explains the sanctity of the swastika in many faiths and cultures, but Pitcavage said Hitler polluted the symbol.
+“While I believe it is possible to create some awareness, I don’t think that its association with the Nazis can be completely eliminated,” he said.